The Best September Destinations

 5. Glencoe, Scotland

-Due to it technically being the wet season in September, Glencoe can really swing either way for weather and that’s why the prices significantly decrease and make it more of a viable option to explore.
+Due to it technically being the wet season in September, Glencoe can swing either way for weather and that’s why the prices significantly decrease and make it more of a viable option to explore.
 It is a small city and nestled in the deep valley which is perfect for those outdoor enthusiasts as it has plenty of waterfalls, hiking trails and mountains for you to climb.

 Tip: the nearest airport is Glasgow.
 The cheapest way to get from Glasgow Airport to Glencoe is to take a bus which costs 16€ - 23€ and takes ~2h 17m.